backblaze-b2-samples/b2-twelvelabs-example/README.md

 ## Backblaze B2

 Click **Buckets** in the navigation menu on the left, then **Create a Bucket**.
 Give the bucket a name (you may need more than one try, the bucket name must be globally unique!), leave the remaining settings, and click **Create a Bucket**.
 Make a note of the **Endpoint** shown in the bucket details; it's a domain name of the form `s3.us-west-004.backblazeb2.com`.
 Make a note also of the region portion of the endpoint; this is the string following `s3.` and preceding `.backblazeb2.com`.
 In the example above, it's `us-west-004`, but yours may be different.
+You can use the same bucket for static assets, such as the web app's CSS and JavaScript files, and your videos, or create a bucket for each purpose.

-You'll be creating three Application Keys–one each for bunny.net, TransloadIt and the web application.
-Why three keys?
-The three B2 clients need different levels of access: bunny.net only needs to read files to cache and deliver them; TransloadIt only needs to write raw and processed files; the web app needs read/write access, but only to files with the `static/` prefix - Django's `collectstatic` command uploads new and updated assets such as CSS files and images with this prefix.
+You'll be creating two Application Keys–one each for TransloadIt and the web application.
+Why two keys?
+The two B2 clients need different levels of access: TransloadIt only needs to write raw and processed files; the web app needs read/write access.

 Click **App Keys** in the left nav menu, then **Add a New Application Key**.
-Name the key `read-only-key-for-bunny`, select the bucket you just created, select **Read Only** and **Allow List All Bucket Names**, and click **Create New Key**.
-Make careful note of the key - you will not be able to retrieve it after navigating away from the page!

-Now click **Add a New Application Key** a second time and name the key `write-only-key-for-transloadit`.
+Name the key `write-only-key-for-transloadit`.
 Select your bucket, **Write Only** and **Allow List All Bucket Names**, and click **Create New Key**.
 Again, make careful note of the key!

-Add a third Application Key, named `read-write-key-for-video-app`, with **Read and Write** access to the bucket you just created, and **Allow List All Bucket Names**.
+Add a second Application Key, named `read-write-key-for-video-app`, with **Read and Write** access to the bucket you just created, and **Allow List All Bucket Names**.
 One more time, copy that key somewhere safe!

 ## TransloadIt